JKAnderson/SoulsFormats/README.md

 ### FMG
 A text bundle format used throughout the series.
 Extension: `.fmg`
-* DS1: No support
+* DS1: Full Read, Write, and Create
-* DS2: Untested
+* DS2: Full Read, Write, and Create
-* DS3: Full Read and Write
+* DS3: Full Read, Write, and Create
-* DeS: No support
+* DeS: Full Read, Write, and Create
-* BB: Untested
+* BB: Full Read, Write, and Create

 ### GPARAM
 A graphics configuration format used in DS3 and BB.